 Most errors returned from a full-screen ad object can be handled equally.
 The exception is when a full-screen ad object returns

-ADErrorConfigurationError to your application.
-A configuration error indicates that you have not enabled iAd for your application in iTunes Connect; ads are served to your application only after you enable iAd.
+ADErrorConfigurationError to your app.
+A configuration error indicates that you have not properly set up iAd for your app in iTunes Connect.